 - Leave the area for about 15 minutes to allow the mercury vapor to dissipate.
 Open windows, if possible, to ventilate.

 - Wearing disposable gloves, place the larger pieces of the lamp into a plastic bag.
-Scoop up the small pieces with stiff paper or cardboard and place it into the bag.
+Scoop up the small pieces with stiff paper or cardboard and put it into the bag.
 Use sticky tape such as duct tape to pick up small pieces of glass and powder.
-Wipe the area with damp towels and add to the plastic bag.
-If the lamp breaks on the carpet, call SRS to vacuum after you have picked up what you can.
+Wipe the area with damp towels and add them to the plastic bag.
+If the lamp breaks on the carpet, call EHS to vacuum after picking up what you can.